amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ## *trigonometric*

-Trigonometric functions are related to each other in the following ways:
+Trigonometric functions are related to each other by these identities:

 - $sin(\theta) = cos(90° - \theta)$
 - $cos(\theta) = sin(90° - \theta)$